Short URL for this page:

 Upon the organization of the Corps of Topographical Engineers, he was appointed to rank as one of its First Lieutenants from July 7, 1838, and for six years was engaged in the duties of that branch of service.

 Lieut.
-Humphreys, upon the application of Professor Indicates a West Point graduate and gives his Class.Alex.
+Humphreys, upon the application of Professor Indicates a West Point graduate, Class of 1825: a link to his biographical entry in Cullum's Register.Alex.
 D. Bache, was detailed, in 1844, as his assistant in the Coast Survey Office, where his responsible duties became so laborious that his health gave way, compelling his relief at the end of five years.

 In 1850, Capt.
 Humphreys was directed to make a Topographic and Hydrographic Survey of the Delta of the Mississippi River, with a view to its protection from inundation, and deepening the channels at its mouth.
 This required much careful study; the measurement of numerous cross sections, and volume of discharge of the river; the determination of the extent of floods, and how to lessen their effects; ascertaining the amount of riparian abrasions, and quantity and kind of sedimentary matter carried down; investigating every safe method of deepening the channel bars; and the solution of many vexed hydraulic problems which constantly presented themselves.
 His arduous labors of research and supervision were suddenly suspended, in the summer of 1851, by a sun-stroke.
 When partially recovered, he was permitted to visit Europe to study the deltas of its great rivers, and how they were protected by engineers against inundations.